 Festivals and Events can stimulate tourism and economic development while creating community pride in what makes a place unique and special.
 The Festival and Event Management course provides education for event organizers, volunteers and staff.
 The course offers essential information and practical organizational tools for leading events while considering ways to nurture the community spirit that festivals and events can create.
 The program offers essential management education, an optional certificate of completion, and "Timely Topics" - all convenient and online for busy staff and volunteers.

-For the September 2014 offering, we offer the following special: Register by August 25, and you can invite another staff person from your event or festival to take the course with you!
+For the spring 2015 course, we offer the following special: Register by January 19, 2015, and you can invite another staff person from your event or festival to take the course with you!
 Please contact Jodie Kaden (firstname.lastname@example.org or 612-624-7165) with questions.